Five things you should never do when it comes to credit control…

 We human beings tend to have a bit of a ‘bury our head in the sand’ affliction when it comes to doing things we don’t like doing.
 We’ve all done it – we tuck that one task into the back of our minds and think that if we ignore it well enough, for long enough, it’ll eventually just go away.

 We’ve all learnt that this is definitely not the case, especially when it comes to credit control.
+One of the thins you should never do when it come to credit control is ignore it.
 Credit control is one of those tasks that, if left unattended for long enough, can cause significant issues.
 The odd late payment here and there will turn into frequent late payers, which will eventually turn into aged debt.
 When this happens, it can be incredibly difficult to get your accounts looking healthy again.
 You’ll have to spend a significant amount of time chasing late payers, some of whom will be reluctant to pay at all now so much time has passed, and you may find that you actually lose money in the long run.

 The best thing you can do for your business is to tackle credit control head-on.
 Get a system put in place that works for you and follow it through regularly to ensure aged debt is being kept to a minimum and cash flow remains positive.